EvaMuc/byoc/session_I/README.md

 By two small changes we made our example code running about 25 times faster.

+Take home message to remember when working with numbers: Avoid python lists like the plague, use Numpy arrays instead!

 ### Try yourself:
  * install `flake8`.
 Might work like this: